Dog Shampoo Ingredient Database? Ingredients To Look For Or Avoid In Dog Shampoo

 Q6: Can conditioners help my dog’s coat?

 Yes.
 Conditioners add moisture, reduce tangles, and make the coat shiny and soft.
 They’re especially helpful for dogs with long or curly hair.
-Use conditioners made for dogs to avoid irritation.
+Use dog conditioners to avoid irritation.

 Q7: Are there ingredients I should always avoid in dog shampoo?